Folding@home is biological

 where you come in), if the problem is sliced up then assigned to 100,000

-personal computers via the internet, the computational requirement would drop to
+personal computers over the internet, the computational requirement would drop to

 ten days.
 Convincing friends, relatives, and

-employers to also do the same could drop the computational requirement further.
+employers to also do the same would drop the computational requirement further.

 chemical time in nature